yaloms/h-core-snapshot/README.md

 A layer that controls how the model executes.

 # Demo
+You don’t change the prompt.
+You change the behavior.
 Same prompt.
 Two behaviors.

 **Prompt:** How can model drift be stabilized in production systems?